huaxia1985/Correction-for-non-random-sampling/README.md

 ######## Use the code to generate the results in the paper ##########

-Step 1: copy all the functions in the folder to R and load the related library library(diversitree) library(deSolve) library(nloptr)
+Step 1: copy all the functions in the folder to R and load the related libraries

+library(diversitree)
+library(deSolve)
+library(nloptr)